golemcloud/golem/api-gateway-examples/README.md

 ```

+However, in this case, you need to explicitly pass the headers unlike the workflow with Tyk where it was configured to be automatically injected.

 ## Why do we need to upload definition to both worker-service and API Gateway?

 This is a normal scenario backend service (in our case, worker service) can have its own API definition or documentation.